Regional Parks Equity Toolkit

 The regional parks system equity toolkit is a set of questions and a process to clarify how regional park projects are advancing equity.
 Equity means expanding access to opportunity for people of all races, ethnicities, incomes, abilities, and national origins.

-How will the toolkit be used?
+How the toolkit is used

 The Metropolitan Parks and Open Space Commission (MPOSC) and the Met Council use the toolkit to guide decision-making about grant funds to local parks implementing agencies.
 The questions in the toolkit help us identify:

 Populations currently underserved by the regional parks system